flutter/packages/packages/dynamic_layouts/README.md

 Having different sizes in only one of the axis is possible by changing the values of `childCrossAxisExtent` and `childMainAxisExtent`.
-These values by default are ignored, but changing `childCrossAxisExtent` to be 100 pixels, will make all of the children 100 pixels in the main axis.
+These values by default are set to have loose constraints, but by giving `childCrossAxisExtent` a specific value like 100 pixels, it will make all of the children 100 pixels in the main axis.
 This layout can be used with `DynamicGridView.wrap` and with `DynamicGridView.builder` and `SliverGridDelegateWithWrapping` as the delegate.